Disclaimer: I do not own Ranma or Tenchi Muyo. This is a non-profit work of fanfiction meant only for entertainment.

 It took them until well into the night to find the cave they decided to use temporarily as shelter.
 Fortunately, the twin moons provided more than enough light to navigate as long as they were careful.

 Ayeka yawned and stretched as she sat down on one of the natural shelf like structures inside the cave.
-A small hole in the top let in a flicker of light, but the blue glow from the tiny crystals scattered throughout provided a soft illumination throughout the cave.
+A small hole in the top let in a flicker of light.
+Most light was provided by the blue glow from the tiny crystals scattered throughout the cave.
+They provided a soft illumination that was oddly relaxing.
 "I wish we had one of Washu's food machines here."

 "Me too.
 Ah well, at least the Tomboy and her cooking is safe back in Nerima.
 Shampoo, will you come with me to look around?"